awsdocs/amazon-sqs-developer-guide/doc_source/sqs-key-management.md

    Replace "service" in the above example with the *Service name* of the event source\.
 Event sources include the following services\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-key-management.html)

-1.  [configure an existing SSE queue](sqs-configure-sse-existing-queue.md) using the ARN of your CMK\.
+1. [Configure an existing SSE queue](sqs-configure-sse-existing-queue.md) using the ARN of your KMS key\.

 1. Provide the ARN of the encrypted queue to the event source\.

 ### Configure KMS permissions for producers<a name="send-to-encrypted-queue"></a>

 When the [data key reuse period](#sqs-how-does-the-data-key-reuse-period-work) expires, the producer's next call to `SendMessage` or `SendMessageBatch` also triggers calls to `kms:GenerateDataKey` and `kms:Decrypt`\.
 The call to `kms:Decrypt` is to verify the integrity of the new data key before using it\.
-Therefore, the producer must have the `kms:GenerateDataKey` and `kms:Decrypt` permissions for the customer master key \(CMK\)\.
+Therefore, the producer must have the `kms:GenerateDataKey` and `kms:Decrypt` permissions for the KMS key\.

 Add the following statement to the IAM policy of the producer\.
 Remember to use the correct ARN values for the key resource and the queue resource\.